-Do the following colon massage lying down for the best leverage.
+For the best leverage, lie down to do the following abdominal massage for constipation.
 You could also stand in the shower and use a soapy solution for glide over your belly.

 Take three to five minutes to do this massage.
 Notice if any areas feel slightly painful or tender.
-At first, use gentle pressure, although you may want to use more pressure after a few days.
+At first, use gentle pressure.
+After a few days you may want to use more pressure.
 If you have tender or slightly painful areas, the discomfort will probably decrease with daily massages.

-If you have deep pain, STOP the massage.
-If the pain persists, consult a healthcare provider.
+Important: If you have deep or persistent pain, STOP the massage.
+If the pain continues, consult a healthcare provider.